mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/working-with-bson.md

 ```

 Such methods can take either a `document::view` or a `document::value`.
 If
-a `document::view` is passed in, it must be passed by r-value reference, so
+a `document::value` is passed in, it must be passed by r-value reference, so
 ownership of the document is transferred to the method.

 ```